eithorne/bookity/input/index.md

 If you're feeling particularly ambitious, you could even reach out to people who aren't yet your friends, or take applications to join your webring!

+Do be aware that in order to participate in the webring, everyone will need to be able to include the javascript files on their website somewhere.

 ---

 ##### Bootstrap 5.3 is included, with Toyhouse Compatibility!